 To qualify as an advocate for every child you will have…

-- A minimum of five years of relevant professional experience in the field of data and information management systems and data analysis.
+- A minimum of 6 [Six] years of relevant professional experience in a security related environment is required.

 - Developing country work experience and/or familiarity with emergency is considered an asset.